 Many experienced educators and other presenters share their knowledge during the workshop, encouraging attendees to think differently about how students can most effectively learn.
 Breakout sessions are used to introduce new teaching strategies, innovative educational technology tools, and accessible resources to support increased student engagement in the classroom.

 Popular past sessions include:

 - Virtual and Augmented Reality

 Each participant leaves the workshop with an updated unit plan that will be ready for the upcoming school year.
-During the workshop, participants are given time to apply the new information they’ve learned by modifying a unit plan.
-Prior to attending the TIW, educators pre-select the unit plan they will work on and are given time during the workshop to update it.
-These unit plans are then posted to BestPrep’s Technology Lesson Library after the workshop concludes.
+Prior to attending the workshop, educators pre-select the unit plan they will work on, and during the workshop, participants are given dedicated time to apply the new information they’ve learned to modify and update that unit plan.
+For attendees who aren’t classroom teachers (i.e. counselors, principals, media specialists), they are given the option to work on a project or event plan in place of a unit plan.
+These completed unit plans are then posted to BestPrep’s Electronic Lesson Library after the workshop concludes.

 2019 Impact Numbers

 The Technology Integration Workshop makes an impact annually on the students in the program.